meteor-blog/meteor-blog/index.md

 </template>
 {% endhighlight %}

-For finer-grained control, the blog routes provides the data in the template
+If you don't want any of our markup, use the blog data provided in the template context directly:
-context:

 * `posts` - Collection of [`minimongoid`](https://github.com/Exygy/minimongoid) blog post objects (`/blog` route)
 * `this` - [`minimongoid`](https://github.com/Exygy/minimongoid) blog post object (`/blog/:slug` route)